-Our company has adopted a code of ethics, which applies to all of our employees, officers and directors, including our Chief Executive Officer, our Chief Financial Officer, our Director of Finance and our Corporate Controller.
-A copy of the code of ethics is attached as an exhibit to this annual report.
+Our company has adopted a code of ethics, which applies to all our employees, officers and directors, including our Chief Executive Officer, our Chief Financial Officer, our Director of Finance and our Corporate Controller.

 Item 16C.
 PRINCIPAL ACCOUNTANT FEES AND SERVICES